OGOM PhD Research

 In 2021 Sam gained two new PhD students whose work overlaps with the project: Shabnam Ahsan is working on ‘From Coloniality to Postcoloniality in British Fairy Tales 1880-Present’.
 Shabnam has a BAME studentship from the University of Hertfordshire, Sam is her primary supervisor and Victorian scholar Dr Andrew Maunder is her secondary supervisor.

-Tatiyana Bastet is co-supervised by Sam, Prof Owen Davies, and folklorist Dr Ceri Houlbrook.
+Tatiyana Bastet is co-supervised by Sam, Prof Owen Davies, and the folklorist Dr Ceri Houlbrook.
 The title of her thesis is ‘The Practice of Dolls as Conjured from Shadow: Materiality at the Intersection of Myth, Memory, and Magic’.

 Gothic scholar!